What Are Terpenes, How Do They Improve Your Health

 Different Cannabis Terpenes

-- Limonene may fight the free radicals that cause cancer, support the inflammatory response, and more.
+- Limonene has shown some medicinal properties.
+It may fight the free radicals that cause cancer, support the inflammatory response, anti-anxiety effects and more.
+Limonene is found in many natural products and citrus fruits.

 - Myrcene promotes relaxation.